Shirley Troutman

-Shirley Troutman (born 1959/1960) is an American lawyer and jurist who has served as an associate judge of the New York Court of Appeals since 2022.
+Shirley Troutman (born 1959 or 1960) is an American lawyer and jurist who has served as an associate judge of the New York Court of Appeals since 2022.
 She served as an associate justice of the New York Supreme Court, Appellate Division from 2016 to 2022.

 Education

 Troutman received her Bachelor of Science from State University of New York at Buffalo in 1982 and her Juris Doctor from Albany Law School of Union University.

-Legal and academic career
+Career

 During her legal career, Troutman served as an Assistant United States Attorney for the Western District of New York, as an assistant attorney general for the State of New York and an assistant district attorney for Erie County.
 She has served as an adjunct professor at University at Buffalo Law School and the Buffalo State College.

-Judicial career
+Judicial service

 Troutman was elected to the Buffalo City Court in 1994.
 She then served as a judge of the Erie County Court from 2003 to 2009.
 She later served as a justice of the Supreme Court, 8th Judicial District from 2010 to 2016.
 In February 2016, Governor Andrew Cuomo appointed Troutman to the New York Supreme Court, Appellate Division, Fourth Department.